luntergroup/octopus/README.md

 ##Examples

 Here are some basic examples to get started.
+These examples are by no means exhaustive, and users are directed to the documentation for further details.

 ####*Calling germline variants in an individual*